 Upon graduation and passing of your CLA/CP Examination, you can begin a stable career in today’s fast-paced legal environment.

 According to the Bureau of Labor Statistics (BLS), the projected job growth potential between 2016 and 2026 for paralegals and legal assistants is 15%.3 An online Paralegal program from Rasmussen College can help set you up for success in this growing field.

 What Skills Will I Gain?

 Develop your ability to draft legal documents, manage case files, synthesize data, properly cite legal authorities and identify relevant information sources for legal problems.

 Navigate Legal Research Tools

 Understand and apply the principles of legal research and writing.
-Develop strong writing and critical-thinking skills necessary to clearly communicate your message.
+Develop strong writing, information and financial literacy, problem-solving and critical-thinking skills.

 Managing Legal Relationships